crcn/tandem-old/README.md

 ### Pros

-- Can be eased into existing application
+- Can be eased into existing app
 - Reduces the amount of code you have to write
 - Same level of modularity as visual code.
 - Can be organized with code